Rust-GPU/SPIRV-Tools/porting-plan.md

 5. **CLIs & Integration**
    - Wire Rust implementations into existing CLI tools through the shared C API.

+## Active Milestone: Disassembler Parity & CLI Integration
+With the assembler covering the full operand space, the next milestone focuses on bringing the disassembler and CLI parity up to the same standard and wiring the FFI so all build systems can opt into the Rust implementation.

+Tasks for this milestone:
+- [ ] Finish binary-to-text option parity so the Rust disassembler never falls back unexpectedly.
+  - [x] Implement `BinaryToTextOptions::PRINT` so stdout output matches the legacy toolchain.
+  - [x] Route disassembly diagnostics through the Rust-owned context handle, mirroring the assembler path so message consumers keep working.
+  - [x] Surface CLI toggles for indent suppression, raw ids, nested indent, block reordering, comments, and color so the Rust `spirv-dis` mirrors the legacy flags.
+  - [x] Add literal-formatting (`--hex`) style toggles and update `SUPPORTED_OPTION_BITS` as coverage expands.
+- [ ] Mirror the disassembler improvements at the FFI/build-system layer (CMake/GN/Bazel) so the Rust disassembler can be enabled consistently, with documentation describing how to opt in.

 ## Active Milestone: Binary/Text Infrastructure
 With the foundational workspace pieces in place, we now focus on the assembler and disassembler pipeline.
 This milestone delivers a Rust-native text/binary conversion path that can be swapped into the existing C entry points behind the FFI bridge.

 Tasks for this milestone:
 - [x] Build a strongly-typed lexer/token stream for SPIR-V assembly text that tracks source positions and quotes, so parsing can stay zero-copy where possible.
 - [x] Model the intermediate instruction representation (IDs, operands, literal values) with newtypes that enforce the operand kinds the grammar expects.
-- [ ] Implement the assembler driver that consumes the lexer, consults the grammar tables, and emits binaries plus diagnostics through the Rust context.
+- [x] Implement the assembler driver that consumes the lexer, consults the grammar tables, and emits binaries plus diagnostics through the Rust context.
   - [x] Cover core module metadata (capabilities, entry points, execution modes, pointer types, and global variables) plus basic block instructions such as loads, stores, and arithmetic.
-  - [ ] Support optional operands (memory access masks, alignment), composite instructions, access chains, and control-flow constructs so most shaders assemble entirely in Rust.
+  - [x] Support optional operands (memory access masks, alignment), composite instructions, access chains, and control-flow constructs so most shaders assemble entirely in Rust.
     - [x] Parse and encode memory access operands (alignment + pointer scopes) for `OpLoad`/`OpStore`.
     - [x] Extend optional operand coverage to copy-memory instructions (dual masks) and other ops that require literal/ID payloads.
+    - [x] Teach the parser/translator to accept trailing annotation operands so `OpDecorate`/`OpMemberDecorate` can emit row-major matrix layouts (`MatrixStride`, `RowMajor`) without falling back to C++.
+    - [x] Encode decoration operands (built-ins, linkage attributes, numeric IDs, bitflags such as `FPFastMathMode`) based on the grammar metadata so the Rust assembler covers the entire annotation space, including `OpDecorateId`.
-    - [ ] Add composite instruction coverage (e.g., `OpCompositeConstruct`, `OpVectorShuffle`) so complex data assembly no longer falls back.
+    - [x] Add composite instruction coverage (e.g., `OpCompositeConstruct`, `OpVectorShuffle`) so complex data assembly no longer falls back.
       - [x] Implement `OpCompositeConstruct`, `OpTypeVector`, and `OpVectorShuffle` translators.
       - [x] Extend coverage to `OpCompositeExtract`, `OpCompositeInsert`, and `OpPhi` boolean helpers.
 Vector shuffle inputs now reuse tracked type metadata so we reject mismatched component counts/types.
       - [x] Track array/struct layouts to validate composite accesses (including array bounds) and add regression tests covering both valid and invalid cases.